top of page

 Nursery: Childcare is available in our Nursery on the Garden Level at 11 AM for children 3 and under.
 Care is provided by two regular childcare staff including our Nursery Coordinator Molly, our Nursery Assistant Lilly-Rose.
 Our nursery staff have grown up at UUSE, and are equipped with loads of experience, patience, and creativity to keep our youngest UUs safe and engaged.
 Families are always welcome to tour and stay in the nursery at any time.

-Children and Youth in 1st-12th grade will join their families in the Sanctuary for the beginning of worship every Sunday.
+Children and Youth in 1st-8th grade will join their families in the Sanctuary for the beginning of worship every Sunday.
 (If you are prepping for teaching or need to stay with a little one during this time, we will look after your child in the Sanctuary.)
 Please look for youth name tags on the Main Level.
-Students will be dismissed from the Sanctuary to the Garden Level for classes after a Time For All Ages.
+Students will be dismissed from the Sanctuary to the Garden Level for programming after a Time For All Ages.

 UUSE Happenings: